macouella/kenv/README.md

 Apart from that, we also gain a huge win by being able to use optional chaining.

-## The one dependency

-Jsonc requires a different kind of parser, so we're using json5 for that.
-This also means that there is json5 support.

-## Why name it kenv?

-The keystrokes feel natural (try typing `process.kenv.variable`), the name is as short as meaningfully possible, and kenv is an available package name from npm.

 ## Adding typescript intellisense for your kenv variables

 If you wish to achieve type-intellisense, add a similar d.ts file to your root.